cikay/optimal_route/README.md

 Installation

-Run the command `docker compose build` to build the app and with run via `docker compose up`
+Run the command `docker compose build` to build the app and run via `docker compose up`

-If It run successfully, got to the following request to get the optimal fuel stations
+If It run successfully, go to the following url to get the optimal fuel stations

 http://127.0.0.1:8080/route/stations/?start=12&end=13